rodvial/rodvial/README.md

 🚀 Some of My roles are in (reverse chronological order) and 💼 specialties:

+    Freelance IT & Commercial Consultant - Latin Crew Cleaning Services Responsible for overseeing the commercial and technology operations supporting the growth and efficiency of Latin Crew Cleaning Services.
+Ensuring profitable service delivery through effective contract management, vendor coordination, and IT systems alignment.
+    1. Contract Management
+        - Drafting, negotiating, and managing client and vendor contracts, such as:
+            - Support and maintenance agreements
+            - Ensuring Service Level Agreements (SLAs) and compliance requirements are met.
+    2. Revenue and Cost Management
+        - Working with owners and partners to price services, manage costs, and track margins on services and projects.
+        - Supporting quoting and billing models for managed services, or consulting engagements.

+    Key Responsibilities:\
+        - Managed IT service contracts, software subscriptions, and licensing agreements to ensure cost-effective operations (e.g., CRM, scheduling, invoicing tools).
+        - Oversaw vendor and procurement management, negotiating terms with IT providers (POS systems, website hosting, email services, etc.).
+        - Led the selection and implementation of business-critical tools (e.g., Google Workspace, cPanel email, scheduling apps), ensuring alignment with operational goals.
+        - Developed pricing models and service agreements for residential and commercial clients, ensuring margin targets were met.
+        - Coordinated with web developers and marketing teams to support e-commerce integration, website performance, and digital service offerings.
+        - Supported compliance efforts, including data protection, email deliverability (SPF/DKIM/DMARC), and IT security standards for client communications.
+        - Monitored operational KPIs and IT service performance to ensure service excellence and customer satisfaction.

+    IT Consultant - CBI Consultants:
+    •    Manage Microsoft SQL Server (Schemas, Reporting Services)
+    •    Manage OpenVPN
+    •    Manage Microsoft365 (Administrator)
+    •    Manage Google Workspace (Administrator)
+    •    Manage NinjaOne (Automated Endpoint Management Platform)
+    •    Manage OrangeHRM Administration - Human Resource (HR) Administration

     Systems Security Administrator - SPRING:
     •	Endpoint security and threat mitigation
     •	Network and firewall security management